jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/trees/README.md

 * Strict n-ary tree: every tree can have either 0 child or n children
         Ex: A 3-ary tree can have 0 child or 3 children

+* Height vs Nodes of strict n-ary tree if height is given:
+        1. Minimum nodes for the given height= n= mh+1 // m=3 for 3-ary tree and m-4 for 4-ary tree
+        2. Maximum nodes for the given height= n= (m^h+1-1)/(m-1)

+* Height vs Nodes of strict n-ary tree if nodes are given: height can vary from o(logn)-o(n)
+        1. Minimum height for the given node= h= logm[n(m-1)+1]-1
+        2. Maximum height for the given node= h= (n-1)/m

+* Internal vs External nodes of strict n-ary tree: e=(m-1)i+1  // m=3 for 3-ary tree and m-4 for 4-ary tree

+* Representation of binary tree: 1. array 2. linked list

+* Binary tree rep using arrays: Considering index starts from 1.
+All the nodes should be arranged in array by maintaining its relationship i.e., parent and child.
+Therefore if any element is at index i, then its left child will be at 2*i and right child will be at 2*i+1.
+And if we take any child its parent will be at i/2.
+If we are getting decimal result, take interger value only to know the parent location

+* Binary tree using LL: If there is no child, make it NULL.
+For n nodes, there will be n+1 binary trees

+Full vs complete binary tree: A binary tree of height h having max no.of nodes is called full binary tree.
+For h height, no.of nodes=(2^h+1-1)
+If the binary tree is represented in an array, it should not be having any blank spaces in between the elements.
+This type of binary tree is called complete binary tree.
+A full binary tree is always a complete binary tree but vice-versa need not to be true

+* Strict vs Complete binary tree: These two binary trees are also called as complete and almost complete binary trees respectively.
+Complete binary tree is more useful

+* Tree traversal: visiting all the nodes.
+For binary tree below traversals are possible:
+        1. Preorder: visit(node), preorder(left subtree) and preorder(right subtree)
+        2. Inorder: inorder(left subtree),visit(node) and inorder(right subtree)
+        3. Postorder: postorder(left subtree), postorder(right subtree) and visit(node)
+        4. Level order: level by level
+        For the bigger tree, break the tree and traverse through the tree
+* Binary tree travesal easy methods
+        1. Method one:
+                a. pre-order: draw a line below the tree, connect to that line from left and later add one by one from left to right
+                b. in-order:  draw a line below the tree, connect to that line from straight and later add one by one from left to right
+                c. post-order: draw a line below the tree, connect to that line from right and later add one by one from left to right
+        2. Method two:
+                a. pre-order: on every node, put a mark on the left hand side go along the boundary and mark it out
+                b. in-order: draw a mark at the bottom of each node go along the boundaries, take elements and mark it out
+                c. post-order: on every node, put a mark on the right hand side go along the boundary and mark it out
+        3. Method three:
+                a. pre-order: start from root, take your fingers along the tree,by keeping finger at left side, take the element that is completely visible and mark it out
+                b. in-order:  start from root, take your fingers along the tree by keeping finger at the top, take the element that is completely visible and mark it out
+                c. post-order:  start from root, take your fingers along the tree,by keeping finger at right side, take the element that is completely visible and mark it out

+* First element of pre-order and last element of post-order will always be same